Practical Quarkus Guide for Beginners: 7 Key Solutions to Start Successfully

 ./mvnw quarkus:add-extension -Dextensions="io.quarkus:quarkus-hibernate-validator"

-• @NotBlank The string must contain at least one character other than white space.
+- @NotBlank The string must contain at least one non-whitespace character.

-• @Email Field must contain a string that is recognized as a valid email address.
+- @Email Field must contain a string recognized as a valid email address.

-• @Min and @Max: Set minimum and maximum limits for numerical values.
+- @Min and @Max: Sets minimum and maximum limits for numeric values.

 Conclusion

-With all this information you are ready to face without fear of developing in Quarkus, I have given you some of my best tricks!
-If you still feel like you need our help, we'll be happy to support you!
+With all this information, you are ready to face developing in Quarkus without fear, I have given you some of my best tricks!
+If you still feel you need our help, we will be happy to support you!

 Ready to take your Quarkus skills to the next level?

-At Kranio, we have experts in developing Java applications who will help you implement efficient solutions using Quarkus, ensuring the scalability and performance of your projects.
-Contact us and discover how we can promote the digital transformation of your company.
+At Kranio, we have experts in Java application development who will help you implement efficient solutions using Quarkus, ensuring scalability and performance of your projects.
+Contact us and discover how we can drive the digital transformation of your company.